yuvalmGS/gigaspaces-wiki-jekyll/xap100net/the-gigaspace-interface.markdown

 A Space is a logical in-memory service, which can store entries of information.
 An entry is a domain object; In C#, an entry can be a simple PONO or a SpaceDocument.

-When a client connects to a space, a proxy is created that holds a connection which implements the space API.
+When a client connects to a Space, a proxy is created that holds a connection which implements the Space API.
 All client interaction is performed through this proxy.

-The space is accessed via a programmatic interface which supports the following main functions:
+The Space is accessed via a programmatic interface which supports the following main functions:

-- Write – the semantics of writing a new entry of information into the space.
+- Write – the semantics of writing a new entry of information into the Space.
 - Read – read the contents of a stored entry into the client side.
-- Take – get the value from the space and delete its content.
+- Take – get the value from the Space and delete its content.
 - Notify – alert when the contents of an entry of interest have registered changes.

 {%learn%}./the-space-operations.html{%endlearn%}

-The space proxy is created through the `GigaSpacesFactory`.
+A Space proxy is created to interact with the Space.
 Several configuration parameters are available.

 {%learn%}./the-space-configuration.html{%endlearn%}